rogosprojects/klogs/README.md

 ## Features

-- **Efficient Log Extraction**: Quickly collect logs from Kubernetes pods even if the pod has multiple containers.
+- **Efficient Log Extraction**: Quickly collect logs from Kubernetes pods even if the pod has multiple containers or Init Containers.
-- **Namespace Support**: Allows targeting logs within specific namespaces.
+- **Follow Logs**: Stream & save logs in real-time for debugging and monitoring.
 - **Label Filtering**: Extract logs from pods matching specific labels.
 - **Multiple-Pods Log Download**: Supports downloading logs from multiple pods simultaneously, enhancing efficiency when dealing with large-scale deployments.
 - **Output Flexibility**: Saves logs to a specified directory or outputs to date-based folder.
-- **Follow Logs**: Stream logs in real-time for debugging and monitoring.

 ## Installation